100 Notable alumni of

 -

-Christopher Isaac "Biz" Stone is an American entrepreneur who is a co-founder of Twitter, among other technology companies.
+Christopher Isaac "Biz" Stone is an American entrepreneur who is a co-founder of Twitter, among other tech companies.
 Stone was the creative director at Xanga from 1999 to 2001.
 Stone co-founded Jelly, with Ben Finkel.
 Jelly was launched in 2014 and was a search engine driven by visual imagery and discovery.
-Stone was Jelly’s CEO until its acquisition by Pinterest in 2017.
-On May 16, 2017, Biz Stone announced he was returning to Twitter Inc.
+Stone was Jelly's CEO until its acquisition by Pinterest in 2017.

 -